danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

 This salad keeps well in the fridge and improves overnight.

-The dressing ingredients are interchangable and approximate and could all be adjusted to taste.
+The dressing ingredients are interchangeable and approximate.
+Adjust to taste.
+The main idea is to mix some sweetness with acid and salty-ness.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NzExNjQxOSwtMTIxODkyOTYzOSwtMT
+eyJoaXN0b3J5IjpbMjAxNDQzNjAwMSwtMTIxODkyOTYzOSwtMT
 A2MjY4NTc1MiwyMDA1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYw
 NTA0NF19
 -->